swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-anchor.md

 # Cryptography
 To decrease complexity, initially the cryptographic options are limited to following algorithms.

-- JWS algorithm used is ES256.
+- JWS algorithm MUST be ES256.

 As per did:webvh:1.0 specification: